 when "MultiMedia" feature is supported.

 The NF service consumer may include the multi-modal Service Identifier within the "multiModalId" attribute to indicate that the new AF session relates to a multi-modal service.

+NOTE: For the delivery of multi-modal services, the NF service consumer may request to the PCF multiple media flows for a single UE or for multiple UEs via multiple PDU Sessions and separate request(s) per PDU Session with the same "multiModalId" attribute.

 To provide service requirements for a multi-modal service, the NF service consumer shall follow the procedures described in clause 4.2.2.2 for initial provisioning of service information, with the following additional considerations: